-SkyMiles is the frequent flyer program of SkyTeam member, Delta Air Lines, which is one of the major carriers in the US and a partner of Virgin Australia as well.
-SkyMiles can be used on a range of partner airline flights that aren’t easily accessible through other programs.
+SkyMiles is the frequent flyer program of Delta Air Lines, a member of the global SkyTeam Alliance.
+Of course, Delta is also one of the world’s largest airlines.
+Beyond booking Delta flights, SkyMiles can be used on a range of partner airlines that aren’t easily accessible through other programs.

 How do I join Delta SkyMiles?

 Signing up to the SkyMiles loyalty program is free.
-You can sign up using this link.
+You can sign up using this link, following these steps:

-- Create your login info including password and two security questions
+- Create your login info including password and security questions.

 How do I earn SkyMiles?